 “Success” is not necessarily complicated.
 Simply begin by making 1,000 people really happy.”
 “1,000 true fans”, by Kevin Kelly

 1,000 fans is feasible!

-By definition, a true fan is an unconditional who buys everything you bring out.
-That is why there are two criteria to fulfil for this strategy:
+By definition, a true fan is unconditional and buys everything you bring out.
+That is why there are two criteria to fulfill for this strategy:

 - First of all, create enough, each year, to be able to make an average profit of $100 per true fan.
 It is always easier and more beneficial to offer more to the customers you already have than to find new fans.

 - Then, maintain a direct relationship with your fans.
 In other words, when you make a sale, they must pay you directly.

 Having 1,000 customers (more or less, it is a guideline that can be adapted on a case by case basis) is easy to achieve the goal:

 1,000 fans are feasible!
 You could even manage to remember 1,000 names.
 If you win over one true fan per day, it will only take you a few years to get 1,000.
 Satisfying a true fan is both enjoyable and motivating.
 Artists can remain faithful to themselves and can focus more on the original side of their work, the qualities that fans appreciate.

 By focusing on unconditional priority, their enthusiasm can increase our regular clientele.
 True fans are not our only direct source of income.
 They are also our strongest marketing force for our ordinary customers.